jbloemendal/jcr-mock-up/README.md

 JcrMockup
 ============

 Mock your hippo cms console exports in memory.
-In memory jcr mock, backed by mockito.
+JCR mock, backed by mockito.

 ##Examples
 ```